 Our guy is set to star as community health worker Moon Kang Tae, who was orphaned as a child and had to become the family breadwinner at a young age.
 According to Soompi, "He has spent his entire life looking after his older brother, who is on the autism spectrum, and he is focused on making it through each month by earning enough money to put food on their table and a roof over their heads.
 Exhausted by the day-to-day stress of his circumstances, he doesn’t have any grand dreams or much hope that his life will improve in the future."

-3. Actress Seo Ye Ji might be his leading lady!
+3. Actress Seo Ye Ji will be his leading lady!

-It was previously confirmed that Seo Ye Ji—who played Princess Sook Myung in the star-studded period series Hwarang—was in talks to headline Psycho But It’s Okay alongside Soo Hyun.
+It was previously confirmed that Seo Ye Ji—who played Princess Sook Myung in the star-studded period series Hwarang—will headline It's Okay to Not Be Okay alongside Soo Hyun.
+She'll play the role of Go Moon-young, a children’s book writer who is clueless about love.

 That means filming's about to begin, right?
 We've never been this impatient for anything.